jsoma/designingviz/bars/2-ordering-bars.md

 ![](assets/ai-horizontal-labels.png)

-Then we'll go ahead and order them **by bar size, not alphabeticall**.
+Then we'll go ahead and order them **by bar size, not alphabetically**.

 Some people might want to put things in alphabetical order, but if you're really interested in Bolivia you're probably more interested in *how it stands relative to everyone else*, not just *what the actual number is*.